chaseruskin/orbit/docs/src/reference/names.md

 ## Libraries

+In addition to the spec, another form of additional identification is a library.
 An ip can optionally belong to a library.
-An ip's _library_ is a higher-level scope that loosely groups together multiple ips.
-This library identification is used for grouping the HDL source code itself into their language-defined libraries as well.
+An ip's _library_ is a higher-level scope that can loosely groups together multiple ips.
+The library identification is largely used for grouping the HDL source code itself into language-applicable libraries.

-A library can be defined through the "library" field in the ip's manifest file.
+A library can be defined through the [`library`](./manifest.md#the-library-field) field in the ip's manifest file.
 Its format follows the same rules as the ip's name.
 If no library is defined in the ip's manifest, then the default library is the ip's name.

 An ip is _not_ allowed to have "work" explicitly set as its library in the ip's manifest.
 The "work" library is a reserved library within the context of VHDL used to reference other primary design units within that of the current library.